 Lasse: Heima as a residency is shaped by its local community and the surrounding powerful nature.
 We also experience this as the core elements in how we are influencing the inhabiting artists.
 If you have been there you will know it is hard to explain this impact and there is very few places like it.
 Besides this, the collective and collaborative way of being and working together also shapes every individual experience and is very unique from group to group – in that sense it is a project that changes a lot depending on the people who live here.

 Can you share a special moment or story from Heima?

 Lasse: About five years ago I was in the amazon in Colombia travelling into Brazil.
 I arrive to Manaus and look at my mail for the first time in a month or so, and I had an unread email from Andreas.
-It was pictures of a house falling apart, and a question mark after the text: How about this one? – I wrote him back that it looked beautiful, and three months later we bought the house without having a clue what we just got ourselves into and how much it would influence our lives.
+It contained pictures of a house falling apart, and a question mark after the text: How about this one? – I wrote him back that it looked beautiful, and three months later we bought the house without having a clue, what we just got ourselves into and how much it would influence our lives.